andreikop/qutepart/README.md

 * Qutepart contains a port from Javascript to Python of Kate indenters (12% of the code base in version 1.0.0)
 * Qutepart doesn't contain Katepart code.

 Nothing is wrong with Katepart.
-Qutepart has been created for to enable reusing highlighters and indenters in projects where a KDE dependency is not acceptable.
+Qutepart has been created to enable reusing highlighters and indenters in projects where a KDE dependency is not acceptable.

 ## Author